zahydo/software_engineering_II_lessons/principles/solid/liskvsustitution.md

         }
     }
 ```
-The Bicycle class has been created so that the messages of ElectricBicycle and MountainBike are really coherent.
+The Bicycle class has been created so that the messages of ElectricBicycle and MountainBike are really coherent, making classes easier to understand.

 ### Related patterns